-(in € '000) 2019 2018
+(in € '000) 31.12.2020 31.12.2019

-Amount charged by the ESM for administrative services (33,139) (32,586)
+Amount charged by the ESM for administrative services (33,139) (33,139)

-Rating agencies fees (683) (825)
+Rating agencies fees (623) (683)

-Other services (222) (739)
+Other services (641) (222)

-Total other administrative expenditures (34,044) (34,150)
+Total other administrative expenditures (34,403) (34,044)

 The ESM provides administrative services and other support services to the EFSF.
 To formalise such cooperation, the ESM and the EFSF entered into a Service Level Agreement starting on 1 January 2013.
+On 17 July 2020 and effective for the full year 2020, the fees calculation section of the Annex to the SLA between the EFSF and the ESM has been amended by a decision of the ESM Managing Director in order to better reflect the cost-sharing between the EFSF and the ESM.
+The change did not lead to material differences.

-Under the terms of this agreement, the ESM is entitled to charge a service fee, which is calculated based on a fair cost-sharing between the ESM and the EFSF.
+Under the amended terms of this agreement, the ESM is entitled to charge a service fee, which is calculated based on a fair cost-sharing and reflecting the level of activity for cost allocations between the two institutions.
 The service fee represents the compensation for staff cost and other administrative costs incurred by the ESM.
-For the services provided during the financial year 2019, the ESM charged €33.1 million to the EFSF (31 December 2018: €32.6 million), out of which €9.4 million (31 December 2018: €9.8 million) (refer to Note 13) had yet to be paid on the balance sheet date.
+For the services provided during the financial year 2020, the ESM charged \in 33.1 million to the EFSF (31 December 2019: \in 33.1 million), out of which \notin 9.5 million (31 December 2019: \notin 9.4 million) (refer to Note 13) had yet to be paid on the balance sheet date.